Southwest corner of Bourbonnais and Schyler in Kankakee

 Esther Salzman committed to service as a full time missionary nurse to China.
 Immanuel lost three of her sons in World War II: Raymond Ranz, Herbet See, and Edward Woodrich.
 And following the war in 1946 Ruby Salzman answered the call to missionary service in Cameroon.

 In April 1950 the church boldly began a "New Church Building Fund" purchasing part of the Krueger farm from a descendant of one of the charter members.
 In October the church purchased a plot 220 x 237 for $4000.
-In February of 1952 the church purchase an additional lot across the street from the newly acquired property and the current parsonage was built, freeing the old parsonage adjacent to the church on Bourbonnais street to be used as Sunday School space.
+In February of 1952 the church purchased an additional lot across the street from the newly acquired property and the current parsonage on the corner of Curtis & VanMeter was completed by May 1953, freeing the old parsonage adjacent to the church on Bourbonnais street to be used as Sunday School space.
 The church kept the original four lots purchased from Krueger, but when property on Hawkins street became available, the church purchased this larger site for approximately $28,000.
 On November 19, 1958 the church accepted an offer of $55,000 for the old church and parsonage by a person who would build a supermarket on the block.
 In January 1959 a vigorous building fund drive was launched to meet the $300,000 obligation, a building committee selected, and ground broke on Sunday, June 14.
 The church held a special service for laying the cornerstone on October 18, 1959.
 The current building on the corner of Curtis and Hawkins was dedicated on Sunday, May 29, 1960, ending 96 years of ministry at the original location on Schuyler and Bourbonnais.

 A Training Union program was established by Pastor Johnson, and by 1963 those evening trainings had grown to an average attendance of 92.
 The 100th anniversary of the church was celebrated in 1964 through special worship focuses, song, and with a March dinner held at the Kankakee Civic Auditorium.